snowdriftcoop/snowdrift/GUIDE.md

 When the testDB.sql file is updated, you'll need to update your template.

-Simply run `sdm reset --db=test` to reset/update your test databases.
+Simply run `stack exec -- sdm reset --db=test` to reset/update your test databases.

 See the appendix section of this guide for how to reset manually.